alessandrotrisolini/hostapd/README.md

 $ sudo hostapd /path/to/config/file -z $ovs-bridge-name
 ```

 Note that `hostapd` needs a running instance of [FreeRADIUS server](https://github.com/FreeRADIUS/freeradius-server) and to take advantage of the automatic generation of MACsec channels, EAP-TLS method **must** be used.
 FreeRADIUS also acts as DHCP server and provides some tools for the management of a Certification Authority.
-A guide for the installation of FreeRADIUS is available [here](https://github.com/FreeRADIUS/freeradius-server/blob/v4.0.x/INSTALL.md) or you can use the `install-freeradius.sh` available in this repository.
+A guide for the installation of FreeRADIUS is available [here](https://github.com/FreeRADIUS/freeradius-server/blob/v4.0.x/INSTALL.md) or you can use the `install-freeradius.sh` script available in this repository.

 ### `wpa_supplicant`
 `wpa_supplicant` has to be launched on a node that represents an entity that wants to join a network (i.e. supplicant).